orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.equivalent`, `.compose` ; up the arity, probably makes less sense?
 - Basically: does there exist a single connection between the two?
 - Homotopy equivalence: When superposed perspectives can be collapsed to a single point.

-`qubit / linear superposition / complex numbers` is a binary superposition, ..., orbit, which is differentiable in between steps (basically, if something else from outside the context can reach in between, it would find something there. ; Based on that precision).

-- Reprogrammability
-	- What does it mean for a point yo become its own direction?
-	- Data becoming function, geometry etc..

 ---